Quantum-Accelerators/quacc/docs/src/index.md

 :class-header: bg-light
 **Installation Guide**
 ^^^
-The installation guide walks you through how to install Quacc and its dependencies.
+How to install Quacc and its dependencies.
 :::

 :::{grid-item-card}